ethereum/EIPs/EIPS/eip-rpc.md

 ## Simple Summary

-This proposal defines a standard set of remote procedure call methods that an Ethereum node must implement.
+This proposal defines a standard set of remote procedure call methods that an Ethereum node should implement.

 ## Abstract